THE CONSUMER AT THE HEART OF EVERYTHING WE DO

 Global Brands oversees the innovation, design, development and marketing of the company’s sports and lifestyle offerings.
 By constantly developing desirable products and providing inspiring experiences, the function strives to build a strong image as well as trust and loyalty with consumers to capitalize on growth opportunities in the sporting goods industry.

-We are convinced that footwear has the highest influence on brand perception among product categories and our potential to grow market share.
-Access to athlete data and an archive that is unrivaled in the industry provide deep insights and ample opportunity to add chapters to our brands’ rich heritage.
+We are convinced that footwear has the highest influence on brand perception among product categories and is a powerful driver of consumer desire, a proven lever for growing market share.
+Access to athlete data, cutting-edge technological innovations and an archive that is unrivaled in the industry provide deep insights and ample opportunity to create newness and innovation in footwear, adding new chapters to our brand’s rich heritage.
 At the same time, we have a clear strategy to reduce the number of footwear models, putting a stronger focus on key franchises.
-These footwear franchises aim at shaping sport as well as influencing culture and are built to create trends, rather than follow them.
-Through uncompromised functionality, iconic design, and unique stories, they directly root from and are targeted at the athlete with the potential to be iterated and expanded over time.
-Their life cycles are tightly managed to ensure longevity and relevance.
-Key footwear franchises for the adidas brand include, among others, Ultraboost, Predator, and Superstar.
-On the apparel side, the brand continued to build out franchises such as the MyShelter Jacket, the Tiro Pant, and the Z.N.E.
+Simply put, franchises are our most iconic symbols of sport and culture acting as lighthouses for our brand.
+Franchises not only shape sport, but also influence culture.
+They offer the best of adidas to the consumer while creating new trends and building brand equity.
+They are directly targeted at the consumer through iconic designs, functionality and unique stories, and have the potential to be iterated and expanded over time.
+Their life cycles are tightly managed to ensure longevity and relevance with the consumer.
+Key footwear franchises for the adidas brand include, among others, Ultraboost, NMD, and Superstar.
+In 2021, key footwear franchises of the adidas brand represented more than 35% of its footwear business.
+On the apparel side, the brand continues to build out franchises such as the MyShelter Jacket, the Tiro Pant, and the Z.N.E.
 Hoodie.
-In 2020, key footwear franchises of the adidas brand represented at least 34% of its footwear business.

 We believe developing industry-leading technologies, materials and consumer experiences is only one aspect of being an innovative leader.
 Equally important is the successful commercialization of those innovative concepts.